nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * `LastUpdatedDate` stores the `LocalDateTime` of when the `AddressBook` was last updated.
 * `Money` and its subclass facilitates the payment mechanism.

 When the user launches TAB, in `MainApp#initModel()`, the `FeesCalculator` would update all the outstanding lesson fees in the model.
+Figure I.6.1 is a sequence diagram after user launches TAB.

 --------------------------------------------------------------------------------------------------------------------